 The scaled supply reference (VBYP) nominally provides an AVCC/8 internal bias for the preamplifier stages.
-The external capacitor for this reference ( $C{BYP}$ ) is a critical component and serves several important functions.
-During start-up or recovery from shutdown mode, $C{BYP}$ determines the rate at which the amplifier starts.
-The start up time is proportional to 0.5 s per microfarad.
-Thus, the recommended 1- $\mu$ F capacitor results in a start-up time of approximately 500 ms. The second function is to reduce noise produced by the power supply caused by coupling with the output drive signal.
-This noise could result in degraded power supply-rejection and THD+N.
+The external capacitor for this reference (C{BYP}) is a critical component and serves several important functions.
+During start-up or recovery from shutdown mode, C{BYP} determines the rate at which the amplifier starts.
+The start up time is proportional to 0.5 sec per μ .
+Thus, the recommended 1μ F cap results in a start-up time of 500 msec.
+The second function is to reduce noise produced by the power supply caused by coupling with the output drive signal.
+This noise could result in degraded PSRR and THD + N.

-The circuit is designed for a $C{BYP}$ value of 1 $\mu F$ for best pop performance.
-The inputs capacitors should have the same value.
+The circuit is designed for a C{BYP} value of 1 μF for best pop performance.
+The inputs caps should be the same value.
 A ceramic or tantalum low-ESR capacitor is recommended.